ayushgarg/task_scheduler/README.md

 # task_scheduler

 Overview:
-The codebase provides a solution to arragne the tasks in the order of thier execution dependencies. taskScheduler method is the exported module to achieve the requirement.
+The codebase provides a solution to arrange the tasks in the order of their execution dependencies. taskScheduler method is the exported module to achieve the requirement.

 To Run: